airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

 # Review the connection status

-The **Status** page for a connection displays information about the connection and the status of each stream being synced.
-Reviewing this page allows you to assess the connection's current status, understand when the next sync will be run, and observe sync trends.
+Each connection you've set up in your Workspace has a **Status** page that displays the connection's current status, timing of the next scheduled sync, and a summary of historic sync trends.
+Reviewing this page allows you to monitor the health of your connection.

 ![Connection Status](./assets/connection-status-page.png)